vickerkhof/flappy-bird-automated-project-3/README.md

 .
 ├─ flappy.py          # main game file (your script)
 ├─ README.md          # this file
-└─ LICENCE.md         # the MIT licence
+└─ LICENCE            # the MIT licence
 ```

 ---